Wanglab-Caltech/SPARTA/README.md

 ## System Requirements
 No additional hardware is required.\
-The pipeline has been tested on macOS Ventura (13.2.1)\
+The pipeline has been tested on:\
+- Linux Ubuntu 16.04
+- macOS Ventura 13.2.1\
 Database construction requires approximately 4-5 Gb of storage.